Choose your answers to the questions and click 'Next' to see the next set of questions. You can skip questions if you would like and come

-Question 66.All of the following are major negative forces in Blake's Songs of Experience, EXCEPT:
+Question 66.Which one of the following is a major negative force in Blake's Songs of Experience?

-Question 77.All of the following are themes of Yeats' 'The Second Coming' except:
+Question 77.Which of the following is NOT a theme related to Yeats' 'The Second Coming'?

 Question 88.Who do critics consider the most important figure of the English Renaissance?